rand00/fry/README.md

 [SuperCollider](https://supercollider.github.io/) via
 [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control).

-`fry` not only lets you define statically defined rhythms, but has the goal of enabling creation of more complex and dynamic rhythmic machinery;
+`fry` not only lets you define rhythms statically, but enables creation of more complex and dynamic rhythmic machinery;
-which includes dynamic changes to rhythms by some form of user interaction or generative rhythms.
+which includes making drum-machines or generative rhythms.
+You add your own inputs and forms of interaction.

-Another goal is to both cater towards what experimental musicians/artists could want as features - but also let FRP shine via creating operators that exploit existing FRP operators and semantics.
+A goal of `fry` is to both cater towards experimental musicians/artists - but also let FRP shine via creating operators that exploit existing FRP semantics in interesting ways.
-This idea is based on the belief that systems should influence the output, by being used to create the most elegant things possible with the available interfaces - which contrasts with a method of product-design, where programming is just 'a means to an end'.
+This is based on the belief that systems for construction should influence the output, by being used to create the most elegant things possible with the available interface - which contrasts with a method of product-design, where programming is just 'a means to an end'.

 In the `examples` directory you can see how `fry` can be used.